KaijianHuang/IndividualProject-Big-Data-Processing-in-Cloud-Dataproc/README.md

 ## Introduction
 In this project, we are going to build a major Big Data system to perform a Data Engineering related task.

-My project is loan prediction.
+My project is weather prediction.
 The database is loan amount and loan amount term with the infomation about the person.

 I use AWS S3 to store our data and use AWS Sagemaker to do machine learning model code part.
 A model is built to predict the loan based on the data we provided, and we also calculate the accuracy of our model compared with real data.